 with corresponding adaptive dynamics predictor \eqref{eqn:chem_obs_1}~\&~\eqref{eqn:chem_obs_2}.
 We set $\hat{\boldsymbol{\nu}}$ to be a vector of all monomials up to degree three comprising a total of $140$ candidate basis functions, and we set $\psi(\hat{\bGam}) = \frac{1}{2}\left\Vert\mathsf{vec}\left(\hat{\bGam}\right)\right\Vert_{1.01}^2$ to identify a sparse, parsimonious model consistent with the data.
 Searching over sparse models ensures that our learned predictor selects only a few relevant terms in the approximate system dynamics.
 We fix $k = 1.5$ and $\gamma = 0.25$ for $t < 10$.
 As in Section~\ref{ssec:exp_ham}, past $t = 10$ we set $k = \gamma = 0$ and run the predictor open-loop.
 We also perform shrinkage and set all coefficients with magnitude below $10^{-3}$ formally equal to zero, leaving $19$ remaining parameters.

 Results are shown in Figure~\ref{fig:chemical}.
 In Figure~\ref{fig:chemical}A, we show convergence of the observer error to zero with adaptation (solid) and divergence away from zero without adaptation (dashed), demonstrating that adaptation is necessary for effective prediction.
 The inset displays a closer look at the asymptotic behavior of the open-loop dynamics predictor after shrinkage, which shows that the fixed point of the system is correctly learned.
-Figure~\ref{fig:chemical}B shows convergence of $\hat{\bx}$ (solid) to $\bx$ (dashed).
+Figure~\ref{fig:chemical}B shows convergence of $\hat{\bx}(t)$ (solid) to $\bx(t)$ (dashed).
 Figure~\ref{fig:chemical}C displays parameter trajectories as a function of time.
-Many parameters stay at or near zero as predicted by Proposition~\ref{prop:implicit_reg}.
-The inset displays a finer-grained view around zero of the parameter trajectories.
+Many parameters stay at or near zero as predicted by Proposition~\ref{prop:implicit_reg}; use of a Euclidean law would lead to a Gaussian-like spread over parameter vectors as in Figure~\ref{fig:hist}C. The inset displays a finer-grained view around zero of the parameter trajectories.
 Figure~\ref{fig:chemical}D shows a histogram of the final parameter values learned by the adaptive dynamics predictor, demonstrating that only a few relevant terms are identified.